comake/skl/docs/concepts/nouns.md

 We acknowledge that it's impossible to create a single ontology that can appease every use case.
 In addition, it's a huge undertaking to attempt to model an abstraction for every data structure a software tool may need to work with.
 In light of these facts, SKL is highly modular, customizable, and it's components are evaluated at runtime to enable any capabilities an application or end user may need.
 In addition, we are continuously adding to the \[SKL Dictionary]\(https://github.com/comake/skl-dictionary), an open source Library of Nouns, Verbs, and Mappings which developers can use and contribute to.
 {% endhint %}

-## Entity
+## Entities

 An entity is an instance of a Noun which conforms to the Noun's schema.

 ## Properties

 A Property of a Noun is a characteristic that has a label and a value, such as the `title` property of a File, or the `status` property of a Task.
-Each property has a schema that can defines its name, description, type, default value, range, cardinality, length or pattern.
+Each property has a schema that can define its name, description, type, default value, range, cardinality, length or pattern.
 Properties of nouns can be required (having a minimim cardinality of one).